-And she would have a fucking field day with Cargo.
+She have a fucking field day with Cargo.

-As I mentioned earlier, I found the overt symbolism in Cargo overbearing and distracting.
+Again, my only real point is that I found the overt symbolism in Cargo overbearing and distracting.

-Symbolic Racism in Cargo
+Symbolic Racism in Australian Horror Movie, “Cargo”

 Martin Freeman plays the protagonist brilliantly.
 He captures the nuances of his character.
 There was one thing he needed to get right above all else: that his character was in complete denial of human suffering.